Farzin-Negahbani/Namira-LogAnalyzer/README.md

 # Namira LogAnalyzer
-Python Script for parsing and analyzing agent2D socer simulation rcl and rcg logs.
-This project has been used in [NAMIRA TPAS](https://github.com/Farzin-Negahbani/Namira_TPAS) a Tournament Planning and Analyzer Software.
+Python Script for parsing and analyzing agent2D soccer simulation rcl and rcg logs.
+This used in [NAMIRA TPAS](https://github.com/Farzin-Negahbani/Namira_TPAS) a Tournament Planning and Analyzer Software.

 ## Getting Started

-You just need python 3.x! and setuptools running on any Linux Base OS.
+You just need python 3.x! and setuptools running on any OS.
 ### Pre Installation
 ##### Ubuntu
     sudo apt-get update